shuvra-matrix/CHAT-SONIC/README.md

   </p>
    <br>
   <p>
-   The magic of Stable Diffusion v2.1 models ensures that the generated images exhibit stability and realism.
+   The magic of Stable Diffusion v2.1 and openjourney models ensures that the generated images exhibit stability and realism.
 Through a combination of AI techniques and state-of-the-art image processing, Chat Sonic delivers high-quality visual outputs that amaze and inspire.
   </p>
    <br>
   <p>